tldr-pages/tldr/pages/common/go.md

 `go get {{package_path}}`

-- Compile and run a source file (it has to contain a "main" package):
+- Compile and run a source file (it has to contain a `main` package):

 `go run {{file}}.go`